strickvl/knitting-llms/outputs/pattern_falcon_7b_Men_must_endure___Th.md

 - Block your finished piece to even out the stitches
 - Take a picture of each row as you complete it to track your progress
 - Consider using bobbins for each color to prevent tangling
+- Remember that even-numbered rows are worked from left to right (wrong side)

 ## Pattern Visualization
 ![Pattern Visualization](pattern_falcon_7b_Men_must_endure___Th.png)